-Through 12 programs, approximately 50 scholarships will be awarded.
+Through 12 scholarship funds, approximately 50 awards will be made to deserving students.
 The deadline to apply online is Feb.
 28, and all applications require letters of recommendation, an essay, school transcripts and photos.

-In honor of the legacy of Dr. C. William Swank, who served as Ohio Farm Bureau executive vice president from 1968-1996, Ohio Farm Bureau is pleased to announce the creation of the Bill and Helen Swank Scholarship Fund.
+In honor of the legacy of Dr. C. William Swank, who served as Ohio Farm Bureau executive vice president from 1968-1996, Ohio Farm Bureau created the Bill and Helen Swank Scholarship Fund.
 During his 40-year career, Swank helped Ohio Farm Bureau grow into the advocacy organization it is today, all the while keeping the economic and social well-being of farm families top of mind.

 The Richard & Carole Cocks Scholarship is intended to recognize students who come from those areas that provide so much through farming.
-This scholarship will award annually four scholarships of $3,333 to deserving students entering their sophomore year of college from select rural Ohio counties.
+This year, the scholarship will award two scholarships of $3,333 to deserving students entering their sophomore year of college from select rural Ohio counties.
 Each scholarship award is renewable for up to three years and a total of $10,000 per student.

 The Joseph Kelly Memorial Scholarship was established in 2018 to honor the life of Joseph Kelly and to continue his legacy of generosity and service.
 The Joseph Kelly Memorial Scholarship is an annual, merit-based competition that focuses on rewarding students pursuing degrees related to agriculture.

 The Ohio Farm Bureau Foundation Scholar Award recognizes students for academic effort, community service and career interests that use agriculture to enhance the partnership between producers and consumers in rural, suburban and/or urban settings.